Rethinking Connectivity for Lights-out Semiconductor Manufacturing

 Design philosophy for serviceability and minimization of downtime

 Downtime remains one of the most costly liabilities in device fabrication.
 Even an hour offline can mean tens of thousands in lost value.
 The lights-out fab, by design, seeks to convert scheduled and unscheduled maintenance events into manageable, recoverable cycles.
-Achieving this requires a new approach to connectivity design, centered on modularity [7], error-proofing and ease of service access.

 Rather than relying on hardwired point-to-point systems, a legacy that persists in some small and mid-market equipment builds, the latest trend is to embrace modular and hybrid connector solutions.
 These provide not only a smaller footprint but also the capability to combine power, signal and data into a single, error-proof interface.
-Keyed and color-coded connectors eliminate the risk of misconnection, supporting error-proof, or poka-yoke [8], designs that help move maintenance tasks from humans to robots.
-And integrated monitoring capabilities within the connectors themselves can accelerate troubleshooting by AI and ML algorithms in lights-out operation.
+Keyed and color-coded connectors eliminate the risk of misconnection,

 Designing for global serviceability is a concurrent reality.
 Many advanced fabs now require remote diagnostic access — meaning connector architecture must support easy troubleshooting, rapid information flow and fast intervention from teams located halfway around the world.